File bankruptcy court documents online

 After you submit your document(s) through Bankruptcy Submissions Online:

-3. Court staff will review your documents within five business days to determine if they are accepted for filing or issuance.
+- Court staff will review your documents within 3 business days to determine if they are accepted for filing or issuance.

 If your documents are accepted

-If your documents are accepted, you will receive an email confirming the court filed or issued your documents.
-If the court issued your document, you will receive an email from the court with your issued document attached to the email.
+If your documents are accepted, you will receive an email confirming the court filed or issued your documents, with your documents either attached to the email or available for download.

 If you do not receive this email, contact the courthouse where the case started.